Code of Conduct

 District-level Procedure

-The Superintendent or their designee shall promptly arrange for the investigation and resolution of all bullying, harassment and/or discrimination appeals complaints that are referred to him/her.
+The Superintendent or their designee will promptly arrange for the investigation and resolution of all bullying, harassment and/or discrimination appeals complaints that are referred to him/her.
 In the event that a complaint involves the Superintendent, the complaint shall be filed with or referred to the Board President, who shall refer the complaint to the Board counsel or their designee for investigation.

 The Superintendent shall also promptly address any appeals of the outcome of an initial investigation.
 The District level investigation should begin as soon as possible (three working days) following receipt of the appeal by the Superintendent or Board President.